It can be very confusing to know when you should move your baby forward facing, but this blog will help you know what the safest course of action is!

-Babies can legally move to a front facing seat at the 9kg minimum weight, but they must fit in the harness and also be able to sit unaided for a minimum of 30 minutes - no less.
+Babies can legally move to a front facing seat at the 9kg minimum weight, but they must fit in the harness correctly.
 Moving your child forward facing at 9kg is not just as safe as having them rear facing.

 If your child has outgrown their baby seat by height or you want to move them up to the next stage before they have outgrown their seat, you do have the option of a combination 0+1 car seat.
 This will let you have them in a full size group 1 car seat, but it is rear facing.
 These seats can either rear face to 13kg or 18kg, and offer your baby the best safety of rear facing before you make the switch to front facing.

 If your baby is 9kg and outgrowing their baby seat by height you can also use a rear facing group 1 or 1,2 seat as well as the option of a 0+1 seat.

 Group 0+1: newborn - 18kg (newborn - approx 4 yrs)

 Group 1: 9 - 18kg (mainly front facing, but rear facing seats available) (up to approx 4 years)

 Group 1,2: 9-25kg (mainly rear facing) (Up to approx 6 years)